-SpaceX capsule with 4 astronauts closes in on space station
+SpaceX capsule with 4 astronauts reaches space station

 This regular taxi service got underway with Sunday night’s launch.

-Commander Mike Hopkins and his crew — Victor Glover, Shannon Walker and Japan’s Soichi Noguchi — will join two Russians and one American who flew to the space station last month from Kazakhstan.
-Glover will be the first African-American to move in for a long haul.
-A first-time flyer, Glover was presented his gold astronaut pin Monday.
+Hopkins and his crew — Victor Glover, Shannon Walker and Japan’s Soichi Noguchi — join two Russians and one American who flew to the space station last month from Kazakhstan.
+Glover is the first African-American to move in for a long haul.
+A space newcomer, Glover was presented his gold astronaut pin Monday.

 The four named their capsule Resilience to provide hope and inspiration during an especially difficult year for the whole world.
-They broadcast a tour of their capsule Monday, showing off the touchscreen controls and storage areas.
+They broadcast a tour of their capsule Monday, showing off the touchscreen controls, storage areas and their zero gravity indicator: a small plush Baby Yoda.

 Walker said it was a little tighter for them than for the two astronauts on the test flight.